 Establishing and enriching standards for trade finance has been the holy grail for digital trade enablement for over a decade.
 Already, data standards and harmonised semantics are helping banks talk to one another when passing on information on bank guarantees and standby Letters of Credit (SBLCs) through SWIFT’s messaging types (MTs).
-The development of the latest set of trade standards, ISO 20022, which the banking world will fully adopt by 2025, have the potential for providing rich datasets for the trade finance world, but are they perfect, and could we do more?
+The development of the latest set of trade standards, ISO 20022, which the banking world will fully adopt by 2025, has the potential for providing rich datasets for the trade finance world.
+But are they perfect, and could we do more?

 SWIFT, ISO 20022 and the Bank Payment Obligation

 DP: What was the initial role of ISO 20022, and did it work for the Bank Payment Obligation?

 HR: SWIFT has been a key player, yet not the owner, of the ISO 20022 standard, acting as its Registration Authority and one of the key feature contributors as well.
 In the trade domain, and especially in trade finance, SWIFT was the key driver of the Bank Payment Obligation (BPO), enabling its use by implementing the Trade Services Utility (TSU) matching engine with ISO 20022 standard only.
 Unfortunately, the BPO, with SWIFT’s TSU engine, was not able to break through, and the service was shut down by the end of last year.

 In 2013, ISO 20022, supported by a SWIFT-run bank and a trade finance expert team, released a set of guarantee and Standby Letter of Credit (SBLC) data and process model.
 It didn’t include documentary credits, and this release didn’t really gain market traction on guarantees either, when the focus was on the more traditional MT798 message model for corporate and banking communications.